Yale-BIM/f21-assignments/assignment-2/README.md

            camera coordinate frame
        radius: the radius of the ball
        """
-       # add your implementation here
+       # replace the line that defines q below with your implementation for this function
+       # but make sure to return a numpy array as the example q below
        q = np.array([0.,0.,0.])
        return q
    ```